fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviesquare.md

 #### __Resources__

-??? example "TV Square Templates and Tutorials"
+??? example "Movie Square Templates and Tutorials"

     - [Why Your Artwork May Be Denied](/General/why denied/)